 At the time of their first enrollment, most students confer with the Director of Graduate Study.
 If, however, the student has already established contact with another member of the Graduate Faculty with whom the student would prefer to have as advisor, students are encouraged to seek advice from that person.

 Enrollment in Graduate Courses

 Graduate work is considerably more demanding and involves much more independent investigation than undergraduate study.
-The department regards twelve credit hours as the normally desirable full-time load in a fall or spring semester; a comparable load in a summer session would be six hours.
+The department regards nine credit hours as the normally desirable full-time load in a fall or spring semester; a comparable load in a summer session would be six hours.
 Graduate Teaching Assistants may reduce their graduate course load according to the amount of time they spend teaching; for half-time Graduate Teaching Assistants for example, nine hours is the expected course load.
 In order to facilitate satisfactory progress toward a degree, Graduate Teaching Assistants are expected to enroll in a minimum of six hours.

 After passing the Ph.D. comprehensive examination, degree candidates must be continuously enrolled in Doctoral Dissertation hours they receive their Ph.D.
 See the KU policy on Post-Comprehensive Enrollment for full details.
 Enrollment in coursework should both move the student towards degree completion and reflects, as accurately as possible, the candidate’s demands on faculty time and university facilities.

 During this time, until all requirements for the degree are completed (including the filing of the dissertation) OR until 18 post-comprehensive hours have been completed (whichever comes first), the candidate must enroll for a minimum of 6 hours a semester.